History of FC Basel (1965–2000): Eighty-third season

-As cup winners in the previous season, Basel were qualified for the European Cup Winners' Cup.
-In the first round of the 1975–76 European Cup Winners' Cup Basel were drawn against Spanisch Cup 1974–75 runners-up Atlético Madrid.
+As Swiss Cup winners the previous season, Basel qualified for the European Cup Winners' Cup.
+In the first round of the 1975–76 European Cup Winners' Cup Basel were drawn against Spanish Cup 1974–75 runners-up Atlético Madrid.
 Atlético had been beaten in the final by Real Madrid 3–4 after a penalty shoot out, but because Real became Spanish champions they thus entered the 1975–76 European Cup and Atlético competed in this competition as runners-up.
 The 1st leg was played in St. Jakob Stadium in front of 33,000 spectators and Basel took an early lead through Roland Schönenberger in the third minute.
 But a double strike from José Eulogio Gárate and Rubén Ayala in the 65th and 68th minute turned the game and Basel were defeated 2–3.
 In the return leg in Vicente Calderón Stadium, with over 25,000 spectators, Heraldo Bezerra put Atlético in the lead in the 74th minute, Otto Demarmels leveled the score, but this was not enough to stop Atlético advancing to the next round.

 Basel started in the Swiss Cup tournament in the round of 32 on 25 September 1975 away against lower tier Grenchen and won this game 2–0 to qualify for the round of 16.
 Here they were drawn away against Young Boys and here the competition came to an end because they were defeated 1–3.
 In the Swiss League Cup Basel started in the round of 32 on 9 August away against St. Gallen and won 4–1.
 In the round of 16 Basel played away against second tier Young Fellows Zürich and won this easily 8–1.
 Lower tier Grenchen were drawn as hosts for the quarter-finals and Basel won this easily as well 6–2.
 Basel were drawn as hosts in the semi-final against Young Boys.
 There was no revenge for the defeat in the Swiss Cup earlier this season because YB won this clash as well, in overtime 3–5.